 Trustees must NOT:

-- acquire assets from related parties (although there are certain exceptions); or
+- purchase assets from family members (albeit there are several restrictions); or

 What are the key benefits of SMSF Borrowing Arrangement?